 At a Brunch in the Park, you will see some great spots where you can cool off from the spray of the water.
 It also has a beer garden, some food trucks, as well as a playground for kids.

-This epic festival had artists like Fatboy Slim, Boris Brejcha, and Deborah Luca last 2019.
+This epic festival has had artists like Fatboy Slim, Boris Brejcha, and Deborah Luca.
 For this festival, always make sure to bring a hat and sunscreen.
 Go to their official website if you want to get additional information about the Brunch in the Park.

 DGTL Festival

-The fans were treated with a diverse lineup of famous and underground DJs such as Agoria, Nina Kravitz, John Talabot, Maceo Plex, and more in the past year.
+The fans were treated to a diverse lineup of famous and underground DJs such as Agoria, Nina Kravitz, John Talabot, Maceo Plex, and more in the past year.

 Cap Roig Festival